Mapping Between Nonlinear Sch\"odinger Equations with Real and Complex Potentials: Model Equations and Mapping

 Note that the sum in Eq. (\ref{complexg}) can include infinite terms and to have a map between real and complex NLS equations it is necessary to subtract higher order nonlinearities from the real linear and nonlinear potentials as done in Eqs. (\ref{lin-n2})-(\ref{nlin-n2}).
 Finally we remark that if the functions $A_x/A, A_{xx}/A, ... $ are bounded, the expression (\ref{complexg}) can be further generalized as

 with $C_{n,m}$ suitable constants and with the complex potentials determined as (\ref{wlg}) .
 In all these cases a map between solutions of the real eigenvalue problem (\ref{eigen-prob-realg}) and solutions of the NLS equation (\ref{sys}) is constructed.

-The mapping guarantees that the constructed solutions always have real $\omega \in {\mathbb R}$ energies (chemical potentials) and may be therefore of physical interest.
+The mapping guarantees that the constructed solutions always have real energies and can be therefore of physical interest.
 In the following we illustrate how the mapping works on some specific example.